izhonline/hsbc-terraform-excersie/NOTES.md

 we are now able to run the US instance with: terraform apply -var-file=virginia.tfvars

+Also to accommodate the different regions the ami's have been moved into a variable array.

 Q2:

 2. The EC2 instance running Nginx went down over the weekend and we had an outage, it's been decided that we need a solution